thepower/power-docs/docs/Community/03-download-build-run-source.md

 ## Introduction

-If you want to go through the hardcore way of building sources, this manual will help you do this.
+If you want to go through the advanced way of building sources, this manual will help you do this.

 ## Step 1: Set up the working environment